-Scheduled for presentation at the annual meeting of the European Economic Association 2021
+Presented at the annual meeting of the European Economic Association 2021.
+Submitted

 We study the international propagation of financial conditions from the United States to global financial markets.
 The impact is highly heterogeneous alongside the quantiles of the distribution of the two major funding sources, credit and equity.
 Analogous to vulnerable growth episodes, there exist vulnerable funding periods of a global scale, originated from financial weakness in the US.
 Our estimates differentiate between first and second moment (i.e. uncertainty) shocks to financial conditions.
 This distinction proves to be relevant as it uncovers a complex propagation of shocks via different economic channels.
 We also document a heterogeneous impact across countries.
 In the case of credit growth this heterogeneity is better explained by the size or depth of the markets, while in the case of stock markets, the explanation is rooted in the strength of the financial connectedness with the US.